muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Enrollment_Geography.rst

 Where are my students from?
 For a MOOC, enrollment geography data helps you understand the global reach of your course.
-EdX Insights delivers enrollment data for each country in the world in these ways:
+EdX Insights delivers enrollment data in these ways:

 * Map: **Geographic Distribution**

-  The map uses a color scale to indicate the percentage of total enrollment represented by enrollments from each country.
+  The map uses a color scale to indicate the percentage of total enrollment represented by students from each country.
 The darker the shade, the higher the enrollment percentage.
-You can view the enrollment total for each country: click the area on the map.
+You can view the enrollment total for each
+  country: move your mouse over the map.

 * Count: **Total Countries Represented**

+  This metric reports the number of countries in which one or more enrolled students are located.

 * Percentage: **Most Prevalent Country**

+  This statistic indicates the country with the highest percentage of enrolled students.

 * Percentage: **2nd Most Prevalent Country**

+  This statistic indicates the country with the second highest percentage of enrolled students.

 * Percentage: **3rd Most Prevalent Country**

+  This statistic indicates the coutnry with the highest percentage of enrolled students.

-* Report: **TBD**
+* Report: **Country Enrollment Breakdown**

 .. the downloadable report will have country/total/percentage

-  To download the %%name report in a comma-separated value file, click **Download CSV**.
+  To download the Country Enrollment Breakdown report in a comma-separated value file, click **Download CSV**.

 See the :ref:`Reference` chapter for a detailed description of each value.